Updated July 2020

-The responsible public agency (the department or licensed public adoption agency) is responsible for determining AAP eligibility and initial and subsequent payment amounts.
-The income maintenance division in each county welfare department is responsible for federal and state eligibility determination and payment of AAP benefits.
+The responsible public agency (the department or public adoption agency) is responsible for determining AAP eligibility and initial and subsequent payment amounts.
+The income maintenance division in each county welfare department is responsible for federal eligibility determination and payment of AAP benefits.

 The Financial Participation (FFP rate) for a Title IV-E eligible child is 50 percent.
-The remaining program costs are funded with 37.5 percent state funds and 12.5 percent county funds.
-For non-IV-E children, the state pays 75 percent and the county 25 percent.
+The remaining program costs are funded county funds.
+For non-IV-E children, the costs are covered with county funds..

 24. Does California operate a subsidized guardianship program?